fedhere/FASTlab/AccessibleVisualContent.md

 Follow [these recommandations](https://www.ifla.org/files/assets/hq/officers/documents/wbu-visual-presentations-guidelines-summary.pdf) from the World Blind Union about fonts, font size, color, brightness, and contrast choices.
 Follow [these recommandation about graphic design](https://www.presentationzen.com/chapter6_spread.pdf)

+Here are some general recommandations about visualizations and slides.

+Limit the number of word in your slides.

+Limit animation to essential and simple items (e.g. fade in only when helpful to highlight differences, slide transitions only in correspondence of a change of topic)

+Simplify your plots and assign only one graphical element (color, shape, texture) to each data feature.

+Do not use:
+  - pie charts.
+They are perceptually inconsistent with the mathematical proportions that they represents.
+Dounught cuarts and bar charts are good alternatives
+  - 3D graphice.
+Deformation, obstruction, and distraction are all issues with 3D graphics.
+Only use perspective where it is strictly nevessary to represent physical shapes and proportions (e.g. in a model)
+  - rainbow color schemes: they are perceptually dishomogeneous leading to percieve edgese where there are smooth transitions, miss subtle changes in the data, and focus on portions of the data.
+Black and white or shaes of gray are almost always a great choice.
+Viridis, Gist, and other "perceptually uniform" color maps are better choices than rainbow, always and forever.

+Use color functionally rather than esthetically to highlight features in data.

+Learn the difference between and different applications of perceptually uniform, sequencial, and diverging color schemes:
+  - use sequencial color schemes (color schemes base on one hue that fades to white or black progressively) where the data has a natural "low" and a natural "high" point
+  - use diverging color schemes (color schemes where two different hues start at a common point) only when the data you are representing has a natural 0 point or center, and make sure that the convergence of the colors corresponds with this point in the data.
+  - use perceptually uniform color schemes when no region of your data is of particular relevance compared to the rest of the feature space.

 See more recommandations about visualizations in [these lecture slides](https://slides.com/federicabianco/dsps2019_vii)